jorander/pjdci/README.md

 #### Future work
 This example implementation is now presented to the DCI community and I hope for a constructive discussion.
 The planned future work is as follows:
+- Extend description of issues from the wrapper approach take.
+Such as role objects being sent to context-external methods accepting Object or non-type specified generic types as parameters without the compiler noticing.
+Ex "sychronized(x)".
+- Correct description of issues to handle object identity.
 - Small-grained role contracts.
 - Extended MoneyTransfer example with other contexts as role players.
 - Extended MoneyTransfer example with "surrounding" infrastructure code simulating a layered architecture with a front-end